Socialist Action (United States): Subsequent history

 In 2019, a minority faction was expelled or resigned membership from Socialist Action and re-established as Socialist Resurgence.

+Tendency for a Revolutionary International

+Socialist Action has been associated with a minority current in and around the Fourth International known as the Tendency for a Revolutionary International.
+In 2017, Socialist Action published a statement titled "Opposition formed in the Fourth International", which criticized the International's orientation toward broad anti-capitalist parties and argued for renewed emphasis on building revolutionary parties and an international revolutionary organization.
+The statement's signatories included Socialist Action national secretary Jeff Mackler, Socialist Action newspaper editor Michael Schreiber, and Socialist Action Political Committee member Christine Marie, along with supporters from Canada, France, Greece, Italy and the Spanish state.

+In a 2022 political resolution, Socialist Action stated that it sought to build a "revolutionary Fourth International".
+A separate Socialist Action text from 2022 stated that the organization participated in Fourth International discussions only in a fraternal capacity, citing United States legislation restricting membership in international socialist organizations.

+At the Fourth International's 18th World Congress in 2025, the International reported that it had debated differing positions on the war in Ukraine and had decided to break off relations with Socialist Action, which it said defended a campist position.

+Socialist Action maintains close fraternal relations with Socialist Action (Canada) and describes it as its Canadian sister party.

 Ideology

 Socialist Action is a Trotskyist and Revolutionary socialist party.

 The party has claimed that the Euromaidan revolution in Ukraine was a "US-backed fascist coup", alongside claiming that Ukraine banned the Russian language.
 The Fourth International congress deemed positions of Socialist Action campist and decided to break off relations with the organisation in 2025.

 Election results

 Socialist Action (SA) has fielded electoral candidates in the United States for local, state, and federal offices.

 One SA member, Adam Ritscher, won an uncontested election.
 No SA member has won a contested election.